JordanCWard/SQL/README.md

 4. Tesla

-Tesla is investigating production bottlenecks and they need your help to extract the relevant data. <br>
+Tesla is investigating production bottlenecks and they need your help to extract the relevant data.
 Write a query to determine which parts have begun the assembly process but are not yet finished. <br>

 Assumptions <br>
 parts_assembly table contains all parts currently in production, each at varying stages of the assembly process. <br>